MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 author: Mamaylya
-description: Learn how to activate, deactivate, or delete a guide if you're a Microsoft Dynamics 365 Guides admin. ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online ms.topic: article
+description: Learn how to activate, deactivate, or delete a guide if you're a Microsoft Dynamics 365 Guides admin. ms.author: mamaylya ms.date: 02/23/2021 ms.service: crm-online ms.topic: article
 title: Activate, deactivate, or delete a guide in Dynamics 365 Guides (for admins) ms.reviewer: v-brycho
 ---

-# Activate, deactivate, or delete a guide in Dynamics 365 Guides (admins)
+# Activate, deactivate, or delete a guide or guide content in Dynamics 365 Guides (admins)

 If [a guide has been deactivated](pc-app-deactivate-guide.md) in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you can reactivate it if you're an admin.
 When you reactivate a guide, it immediately becomes available for authors to open or edit in the PC app.